smartiniOnGitHub/cloudevent.js/README.md

   ceNamespace,
   ceServerUrl,
   ceCommonData, // data
-  ceCommonOptions
+  ceCommonOptions,
+  ceCommonExtensions
 )
 const ceFullStrict = new CloudEvent('2/full-strict',
   ceNamespace,
   ceServerUrl,
   ceCommonData, // data
+  ceCommonOptionsStrict, // use common options, but set strict mode to true ceCommonExtensions
+)
+assert(ceFullStrict.isStrict)
-  ceCommonOptionsStrict // use common options, but set strict mode to true ) assert(ceFullStrict.isStrict) assert(!ceFull.isStrict) // ensure common options object has not been changed when reusing some of its values for the second instance
+assert(!ceFull.isStrict) // ensure common options object has not been changed when reusing some of its values for the second instance